cosmograph-org/cosmos/README.md

 | simulation.onPause | Callback function that will be called when the simulation gets paused | | `undefined`
 | simulation.onRestart | Callback function that will be called when the simulation is restarted | | `undefined`

+### Known Issues
+Starting from version 15.4, iOS has stopped supporting the key WebGL extension powering our Many-Body force implementation (EXT_float_blend).
+We're trying to figure out why that happened and hope to find a way to solve the problem in the future.

 ### License
 CC-BY-NC-4.0